open-edge-insights/eii-core/algos/README.md

-This is the reference for all the algorithms used in ETA
+This is the reference for all the algorithms used in IEI

 ## Configuration